cjus/jsflashcards/README.md

 * all questions being with a triple hash (###) to set a consistent font size
 * all JS keywords are surrounded with tick marks (`) for readability

+## Creating other flashcard apps

+In order to support the creation of other flashcard apps, the js/cards.js file contains the application title and catch phrase to display on the start screen.
+Forking this code and replacing the js/cards.js file should go a long way towards repurposing this app.